duke326/SWE261/ProjectReport.md

 ## What is the tool that you are testing?

 We are testing the tool called jsoup.
-Its Github link is https://github.com/samaritanhu/jsoup.
+Our Github link is https://github.com/duke326/SWE261.

 ## What is its purpose?